arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-screens.markdown

 Resulting image (on the right) shows optimization was successful.

-RNA sequences were taken from the ribosome after search for fragments that would bind to 12S rRNA and 16S rRNA (two different location), then tested 8 of them and left two: one for 12s and one for 16s in proportion 1:1.
+RNA sequences were taken from the ribosome after search for fragments that would bind to 12S rRNA and 16S rRNA (two different locations), then tested 8 of them and left two: one for 12s and one for 16s in proportion 1:1.
 This is an interesting solution and seems to overcome the issues seen in PERISCOPE approach, and likely to work in other species too.